stevavoliajvar/stop_cloudflare/readme/en.short.md

 ![CrimeFlarE logo](../image/crimeflare-logo.png)

-Are you already aware of the problems?
+Are you already aware of the problems of Cloudflare?

 You might want to check:
 - [Alternatives](#alternatives)
 - [Solutions](#solutions)